 |US $10bn to 100bn||41.5|

-The Allianz Technology Trust’s NAV returned -1.6% in October, underperforming the Dow Jones World Technology Index return of -0.9%.
-During the month, stock selection contributed and industry allocation detracted from relative performance.
+The Allianz Technology Trust’s NAV returned 7.5% in January, outperforming the Dow Jones World Technology Index return of 3.2%.
+During the month, both stock selection and industry allocation contributed to relative performance.

-Other top active contributors included overweight positions in RingCentral, Advanced Micro Devices, and AVEVA.
+Other top active contributors included overweight positions in Tesla, MongoDB, and Zscaler.

-Other top active detractors included an underweight position in Apple and overweight positions in Temenos and Alteryx.
+Other top active detractors included an overweight position in Taiwan Semiconductor, an underweight position in Alphabet (Google’s parent), and not owning Salesforce.

 In our view, the technology sector continues to benefit from strong tailwinds which should continue to drive attractive long term appreciation.
 The digital transformation is the top priority for many companies across the economy, as these technologies are increasingly becoming critical drivers of growth, productivity, and competitive positioning.
 If IT budgets must be cut in an economic slowdown, management teams are reporting that the budget for the digital transformation will be the last to be reduced.
 This transition is a multi-year process, and we believe we are still in the fairly early stages.
 For the semiconductors and hardware segments, we expect the environment to remain mixed as companies work through production and inventory adjustments amid the trade conflict between the US and China.
 From a fundamental perspective, these companies are much stronger after years of consolidation, and we expect growth to reaccelerate in 2020.
 We maintain exposure to companies that we believe will benefit from secular growth themes.
 Despite periods of volatility driven by geopolitical uncertainty, we expect the broad technology sector to see attractive growth in the future.